Inline assembler expression operands in C and C++ code

 short types.
 You must perform

 sign extension explicitly for these types.
-The compiler might add code to evaluate these
+The compiler might add code to evaluate

 expressions and allocate them to registers.